m00g3n/cluster-inventory/docs/README.md

 4. `gardener-request-timeout` - specifies the timeout for requests to Gardener.
 Default value is `60s`.
 5. `runtime-reconciler-enabled` - feature flag responsible for enabling the runtime reconciler.
 Default value is `true`.
 6. `shoot-spec-dump-enabled` - feature flag responsible for enabling the shoot spec dump.
 Default value is `false`.
+7. `audit-log-mandatory` - feature flag responsible for enabling the Audit Log strict config.
+Default value is `true`.

 See [manager_gardener_secret_patch.yaml](../config/default/manager_gardener_secret_patch.yaml) for default values.